zhenry9/mammoth-timers-guide/doc/source/setup/timing-shack.rst

 	Step 1

-Connect 'Time 1' on the timing board to 'Input 1' on the start impulse distributor.
+Connect 'Time 1' on the timing board to 'Input 1' on the start impulse distributor using a Tag-to-Banana Cable.
 This is the System A start.

 .. container:: clearer